hanchang7388/yvon-shong.github.io/README.md

 Mar 26th:
-        change the website for log and problem and summary, replaced by the html trasnformed from README markdown file.
+        change the website for log and problem and summary, replaced by the html trasnformed from README markdown file. try to input the xml data by spider from douban.

+Mar 27th:
+        code for the XSL-FO and find the hardness of the NavigatableString in bs4 of spider.

 ## Problem:

 		- my xsd and dtd are on the github.com. how can I refer them in xml?